justingrant94/Project/README.md

 **Future Improvements:**
 **1.** Bug Fixes

 **2.** Giving the user an option to play the computer and maybe on various difficulties.

-**3.** Adding sound to the game would make it more enjoyable especially for the users experience.
+**3.** Adding sound to the game would make it more enjoyable, especially for the user's experience.

 **4.** Creating a scoreboard when playing the computer or against another user.

 **5.** Create a prompt so the user can add their name.

 **6.** I would like to make it more personal so a pop up of the user that won the game.